 Whether building a company or working as a business professional, this 30-credit-hour program prepares students to advance their careers by developing the skills necessary to excel in a corporate environment.
 At the University of Dallas students gain practical, experience-based knowledge taught by professors who work or consult in their subject field.
 From day one, you will be able to put into practice what you take out of the classroom.

 With 85 percent of our students working as full-time professionals, convenient online and on campus courses paired with experience-based education are key elements of our program.
 Students will be taught to take what they learn in the classroom today, and apply it in the workplace tomorrow.
-This program can be completed entirely online, at our campus in Irving or at our facility in The Colony.
+This program can be completed entirely online, or at our campus in Irving.
 Students who complete this degree experience greater opportunities for employment, promotions and income in a wide range of industries.
 This program may be completed 100% online.

 University of Dallas alums who have received their MBA have traveled the world working in hundreds of different industries.
 Here are some of the job titles afforded to actual graduates of the University of Dallas MBA program: